wxwern/anvil-lsp/README.md

     git clone --recurse-submodules https://github.com/wxwern/anvil-lsp.git
     ```

+   If you have already cloned it without submodules, you can retrieve submodules like so:
+    ```bash
+    git submodule update --init --recursive --remote
+    ```

 2. Build and install the pinned Anvil version with experimental AST output support:
     ```bash
     cd anvil-lsp/anvil